Today You Should Know

 Theory #1: Atmospheric pressure

 When you suck on the end of a straw, you lower the pressure within the straw.
 Since the pressure outside of the straw is greater, liquid is forced up the straw and into your mouth.
 The same thing is happening with a siphon.
-When you suck on the end of the tube, the higher atmospheric pressure on the outside causes the liquid to push the liquid into the siphon and promote flow.
+When you suck on the end of the tube, the higher atmospheric pressure on the outside causes the liquid to push into the siphon and promote flow.
+This is a simplified explanation of the siphon mechanism.

 Here's a very simple diagram showing how atmospheric pressure explains how straws work.
 The higher/lower pressure differences are also at work in a siphon.